marsangar/PrimateSomatic/README.md

 # Comparative analyses of somatic mutational processes in primates across lifespans
-This repository hosts data, scripts, and documentation related to the PSM projec
+This repository hosts data, scripts, and documentation related to the primate somatic mutation (PMS) project

 ## Project Overview
-This project aims to investigate somatic mutation landscapes across multiple tissues and primate species with different lifespans
+The vast diversity in lifespans among organisms provides a remarkable natural experiment in which to explore the evolutionary innovations that have shaped the extensive variation of this phenotype.
+Non-human primates in particular represent a critical taxon for understanding the evolution of human lifespan due to their close phylogenetic proximity and broad range of lifespans.
+Here, we propose to characterize the somatic mutational landscape of aging across multiple tissues in diverse primate species spanning million years of evolution.

 ![dataBPMR_combined](06_plots/prelim/dataBPMR_combined.png)

 ## Objectives

-- To create a pan-primate somatic mutational atlas (Objective I)
+- To create a pan-primate somatic mutational atlas
-- To characterize somatic clonal evolution across primates (Objective II)
+- To characterize somatic clonal evolution across primates
 - To identify genetic determinants of primate somatic evolution

 ## Primate Species

-### Foundational dataset
+### Foundational species
 - Common marmosets (_Callitrhix jacchus_) // calJac4 assembly
 - Reshus macaques (_Macaca mulatta_) // rheMac10 assembly
 - Olive baboons (_Papio anubis_) // papAnu4 assembly
 - Humans (_Homo sapiens_) // hg38 assembly

-### Additional dataset
+### Additional species
 - Chimpanzee (_Pan troglodytes_) // panTro6 assembly
 - Western lowland gorilla (_Gorilla gorilla gorilla_) // gorGor6 assembly
 - White-naped mangabey (_Cercocebus lunulatus_) // PGDP_CerLun assembly